rohitmultani/React.Js-Notes/README.md

 # React.Js Notes
- Imp notes covering every basics
+ Imp notes covering each and every basics